nandorsieben/IPS/code/readme.md

 - Not as fast as ORtools.

 DOcplex:
-- Uses IBM's CP Oprimizer.
+- Uses the CP Optimizer of IBM.
-- Requires separate installation of the CP Optimizer (free academc licnce).
+- Requires separate installation of the CP Optimizer (free academc licence).
 - Simple syntax.
 - Expect very fast solving time for simpler problems.
 - Cannot handle some larger problems.